TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 - Video and other heavy content

   - It's easy for a relay to reject large content, or to charge for accepting and hosting large content.
-When information and incentives are clear, it's easy for the market forces
+When information and incentives are clear, it's easy for the market forces to solve the problem.

+- Techniques to trick the user

+  - Each client can decide how to best show posts to users, so there is always the option of just consuming what you want in the manner you want — from using an AI to decide the order of the updates you'